Act or Clarify? Modeling Sensitivity to Uncertainty and Cost in Communication: Experiments

 Participants ($N=125$) were recruited via Prolific, restricted to self-reported native English speakers in the US and UK, with approval rates over 95\% and at least five prior studies.
 Each participant completed four trials (one per condition; within-subject) with items randomly sampled from a total of six.
-Participants selected among four response options (presented in randomized order) as shown in the example.
+Participants selected among four response options (presented in randomized order).
 The experiment took approximately three minutes and participants were paid \pounds 0.45.
+An example trial is shown in Figure~\ref{fig:e1} (right).

 \paragraph{Results} Results are shown in Figure~\ref{fig:e1} (colored bars).
 Visual inspection supports \HypEOneLCQ~and~\HypEOneSExh.
 Additionally, when the option space is large but uncertainty is low, preference-matching mention-some answers are more common than under high uncertainty.
 To statistically test these qualitative patterns, we fit separate Bayesian logistic regression models for each answer type, with main effects of uncertainty, option space, and their interaction, with maximal random effects structure.
 All contrasts were sum-coded. \footnote{The model in R syntax: \texttt{answer proportion $\sim$ uncertainty * space size + (1 | itemName) + (1 + uncertainty + space size | subject)}.
 No interaction in the by-subject RE was included due to convergence issues.} We report posterior means and 95\% credible intervals (CrIs excluding 0 indicate credible effects).